vallotlab/scChIPseq/README.md

 # Analysis of scChIPseq datasets

-The scripts analyses and produce figures of high-throughput single-cell immuno-precitpitation followed by sequencing experiments.
+Scripts to analyse high-throughput single-cell ChIP-seq experiments.

-## Running analysis
+## How to run the analysis

 ### Download datasets from GEO

-In a first time, download the dataset of interest from GEO (Grosselin et al.) https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117309.
-To run the script until the differential analysis step, you need count datamatrices from one cell line and 2 conditions (e.g. HBCx-95 human and HBCx-95 CapaR human).
-The peak calling and gene set enrichment parts require BAM files which are not accessible on GEO but can be privately provided by the authors (patient privacy protection).
+Download the dataset of interest from GEO (Grosselin et al.) https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117309.
+To run the script up to the differential analysis step, you need the count matrices.
+The peak calling and gene set enrichment parts require BAM files.

 ### Run script